ajpalkovic/yapl/README.md

     terminal (such as a \n), then it would capture the value of that optional token, as opposed to ignoring it.
   - the first character of a regular expression literal must not be a space character
     - I should probably make that more extensible to any whitespace character.

+### 9-18-2012
+I decided to remove the explicit keyword-argument syntax from the language.
+Instead of the following:

+    function foo(first, second, third='there')
+      ...
+    end

+    foo first, second, third:'hello'

+there is no special syntax for keyword arguments.
+If one of the parameters has an assignment expression like this:

+    foo first, second, third='hello'

+the assigned variable `third` corresponds to the formal parameter.
+In the case where there is another variable in the scope of the function call with the same name as the formal parameter, that variable does not receive the assignment.

+  third = '3'
+  foo first, second, third='hello' third // '3'